womanonrails/womanonrails.com/_i18n/en/_posts/2019-04-20-rails-mailer-problem.md

 ---
+excerpt: >
+  Sending emails in web application to users is very often process.
+  We send emails related to registration, new changes in application, advertising, last activities or friends' invitations.
+  This is very common.
+  Even we create that functionality in ours apps frequently, we still have bugs there.
+  I would like to share with you one of the bugs examples.
 layout: post
 title: Why you should not use mailers inside Rails model?
 description: Case study - what can go wrong when you work with mailers and workers in the same time in Rails?